n1ranam/Blog-Post-Management/README.md

 1.Download and install [Docker Community Edition](https://www.docker.com/).

-Once you've installed Docker Community Edition, click the docker icon in Launchpad and start engine.
+2. Once you've installed Docker Community Edition, click the Docker icon in Launchpad and start the engine.

 1. Clone the project repository from GitHub: